Skip to main content

 The absence of gonadal steroids, specifically estrogen and testosterone, directly impacts the biology of the adipocyte.
 These hormones exert a restraining influence on adipogenesis and lipogenesis.
 Their withdrawal removes this brake, leading to both hypertrophy (an increase in the size of existing fat cells) and potentially hyperplasia (an increase in the number of fat cells).

-This expansion of is not metabolically inert.
+This expansion of adipose tissue is not metabolically inert.
 Adipose tissue is an active endocrine organ, secreting a host of signaling molecules called adipokines.
 In the hypogonadal state, the secretion profile of these adipokines becomes dysregulated.

 • Adiponectin ∞ This adipokine is a key sensitizer of insulin action in the liver and skeletal muscle.
 Under normal conditions, it promotes glucose uptake and fatty acid oxidation.
 Intriguingly, some studies show that GnRH agonist therapy can lead to an increase in circulating adiponectin levels.
 This finding appears paradoxical, as high adiponectin is typically associated with a lean phenotype and high insulin sensitivity.
 This suggests a state of “adiponectin resistance,” where peripheral tissues become less responsive to its beneficial effects, or that the increase is a compensatory mechanism that is ultimately insufficient to overcome the global trend toward insulin resistance.